cromelex/pages-garden/content/misc/illness sucks.md

 This month has been a complete write off.

 ## First the little one
 My daughter got sick, not once, but twice in a row.
 2 different viral infections, one right after the other.
 For the first time ever we had to end up going to the A&E department at a children's hospital.
-I had not been in once in over 10 years, and this was in fact the first time I've been in one in Ireland.
+I had not been in a A&E in over 10 years, and this was in fact the first time I've been in one in Ireland.

 I did expect worse, a lot worse.
 Triage was quick, we were seen quickly enough by nurses and a doctor, and my daughter was well looked after.
 We spent less than 8 hours in the hospital, and that included the time it took to wait for the exam results.
 If anything, the only complaint I could have is that *some* staff, especially when dealing with children, could use a bit more emotional warmth.
 I know it is a tough job, in a tough environment (my partner works in hospital healthcare too!), but a bit more friendliness helps getting children more comfortable and at ease.